aberuwu/My-Anime-Archive/README.md

 -Filter list<br/>
 -View anime record<br/>
 -Edit anime record<br/>
+-Create New List<br/>
+-Online features such as anime search and user search powered by Jikan API<br/>
 -Offline list statistical analysis <br/>
 -Export .xml that can be re-uploaded to MyAnimeList.net<br/>
 -Export .csv for Excel<br/>